jrymk/study-notes/Financial Accounting/Chapter 2.md

 	   Not include the estimates and judgements in the financial statements.
 Instead, they are explained in the notes to the financial statements.
 4. Supplementary information required by the IASB

+<span class="question">Question</span>Which of the following is an example of a significant accounting policy that would be explained in the notes to the financial statements?
+<span class="answer">Answer</span> The method used to estimate depreciation on a piece of equipment
+<span class="incorrect">Incorrect</span>The disclosure of the uncertain, potential outcome of a lawsuit
+<span class="source">source: Financial Accounting (A)(I)(1) Fall 2022 Quiz I problem I.5</span>

+## The External Audit
+- A company's financial statements are often audited by an independent certified public accountant
+- The accuracy of the statements must remain the responsibility of the company's management
+- Audited financial statements are required before a company can sell securities, like shares, stocks, and bonds, to the general public
+- The audit firms are hired and paid by the company being audited, but we can trust the quality of the audit because...
+	- Reputation: It would be reluctant to rish the audit firm's reputation by signing off on questionable statements
+	- Lawsuits: Auditors are being sued all the time (by investors) even when they conduct  good audit.
+An auditor who intentionally approves a false set of financial statements is at great risk of losing a big lawsuit

 ## Fundamental Concepts and Assumptions
 - **The separate entity concept** ^separate-entity
     - An entity is considered to be separate from its individual owners